frankroeder/parrot.nvim/README.md

     <img src="https://github.com/frankroeder/parrot.nvim/assets/19746932/b19c5260-1713-400a-bd55-3faa87f4b509" alt="parrot.nvim logo" width="50%">
 </div>

+> [!NOTE]⚠️
-> ⚠️ This repository is work in progress and will undergo major changes in the near future. <br>
+> This repository is still a work in progress, as large parts of the code are still being simplified and restructured.
-> It is based on the brilliant work by https://github.com/Robitx.
+> It is based on the brilliant work [gp.nvim](https://github.com/Robitx/gp.nvim) by https://github.com/Robitx.

 Currently, we support the following providers:
 + [Anthropic API](https://www.anthropic.com/api) for Claude-3 ❗